tudat-team/tudat-space/docs/source/index.rst

 enthusiasts with accessibility to a powerful toolkit to fuel careers and passions in astrodynamics and space.

-The TU Delft Astrodynamics Toolbox (Tudat) is a powerful set of C++ libraries that support astrodynamics and space research.
+The TU Delft Astrodynamics Toolbox (Tudat) is a powerful set of libraries that support astrodynamics and space research.
 One of the key strengths within Tudat is its ability to combine such libraries in a powerful simulator framework.
 Such framework can be used for a wide variety of purposes, ranging from the study of reentry dynamic to interplanetary missions.

-A detailed list containing the features and applications of Tudat is given here:
+The functionality of Tudat is implemented in C++, but a Python interface, called Tudatpy, is now available, through which the core simulation functionality can be accessed.
+Tudat and Tudatpy are disseminated as conda packages, to get started on them, have a look at our
+:ref:`installation guide<getting_started_tudatpy>`.

+On this website, you will find a user guide for Tudat, which walks you through the manner in which to set up a simulation, and start designing transfer orbits, propagating trajectories, analyzing uncertainties or estimating gravity fields!
+A detailed function-by-function description of our software can be found on our  `API website <https://tudatpy.readthedocs.io/en/latest/>`_.

+Tudat's core functionality is in everything related to numerical progation of dynamics, including functionality such as:

 - Choices of various, fixed and variable step-size, integrators, including: Runge-Kutta 4, Runge-Kutta variable step-size (various orders), Bulirsch-Stoer, and Adams-Bashfort-Moulton.
-- Propagation of the translational state, rotational state, mass, or any user defined state derivative function.
-With various options for the terminal conditions and dependent variables that are derived from the state.
+- Propagation of the **diverse state types**: translational state, rotational state, mass, or any user defined state derivative function.
+- Flexible options for the **termination conditions** of a propagation
+- Options to **save environment and system properties** during the propagation
-- Propagation of not only the state, but also the variational equations associated with the dynamics, over a single arc, multiple arcs, or a combination.
+- Propagation of not only the state, but also the **variational equations **associated with the dynamics, over a single arc, multiple arcs, or a combination.
-- Options to include environments of solar-system bodies in the simulation, e.g. gravity fields, atmosphere, orbits and rotations of various planets, and a radiation environment (for the calculation of radiation pressure).
+- Numerous **built-in and customizable solar-system body models**, e.g. gravity fields, atmosphere, orbits and rotations of various planets.
 - Options to include acceleration models, e.g. point mass gravity, spherical harmonics gravity, aerodynamics, radiation pressure, and thrust.
 - Building of a custom made, or pre-defined, aerodynamic guidance model and/or thrust guidance model.
 - Defining a vehicle to be used in the simulation, for which the mass, aerodynamic coefficients, reference area, orientation, and various other parameters can be defined by the user.